johnsogg/cf1/weeks/week-10-debugging/README.md

 header: "Good Coding Practices".
 I've been coding for over 30 years and I am still discovering what that means for me, so it is a _little_ obnoxious to think that I can just summarize a complete definitive list.
 Consider this a "here's how I see it at the moment" sort of thing.
-Still: 30 years is a long time to do practice any art, and I want to share that experience so you can learn from it.
+Still: 30 years is a long time to practice any art, and I want to share that experience so you can learn from it.

+## Debugging vs Bugging

 This essay is about both _debugging_ and the other side of its coin, _good coding practices_.
 Debugging is the art of finding and fixing problems with your code, and good practices is the art of avoiding those problems in the first place.

-## Debugging vs Bugging

-If you want to build software, you'll have to face the inevitable fact that the code that you write will have bugs in it mixed in with all those wonderful features.
+If you want to build software, you'll have to face the inevitable fact that the code that you write will have bugs mixed with all those wonderful features.
 The trick is to know how to find and (maybe) fix those problems.

 If you're not debugging, you're bugging.